 In the server you are connecting to

-You must also configure the SSH remote Server you are connecting to (or ask whoever is responsible for doing it).
+You must also configure the SSH remote Server you are connecting to.

-/etc/ssh/sshd_config and add these configurations at the end of the file to ensure they're not overriden by later lines:
+/etc/ssh/sshd_config and add these configurations1 at the end of the file.

-# other configs ClientAliveInterval 600 TCPKeepAlive yes ClientAliveCountMax 10
+# other configs above ClientAliveInterval 600 TCPKeepAlive yes ClientAliveCountMax 10